A Personal Point Of View

 Career Transitions and Big Leaps

-As a nurse entrepreneur, business owner, and certified advocate, I now dedicate all of my time and effort to Vital Link RN Healthcare Advocates.
+As a nurse entrepreneur, business owner, and certified advocate, I now dedicate all of my time and effort to Vital Link Healthcare Advocates.
 I am grateful I had the privilege to work for *Mayo Clinic and for the education and experience I gained throughout my many years of service.
 The patient-centered values, the culture of teamwork, and service excellence are forever ingrained in me.
 I also take with me the many memories of patients who have touched my life and amazing colleagues who made it tough to leave.
 I look forward to returning with my clients and once again working collaboratively with Mayo providers and staff.